 Candied pecans.
-Sigh.
-Glazed with sugar and spice—specifically cinnamon and nutmeg—and everything nice, these sublime snacks are a must at every holiday cocktail party.
-They're also what every hostess wishes her guests had gifted her.
+Made with sugar and spice—specifically cinnamon and nutmeg—and everything nice, these sublime noshes are a must for holiday cocktail parties as well as for salads.

 Candied Pecans Recipe

 - 1 H, 15 M

 - Makes about 5 cups

 - 1/2 tablespoon vanilla extract

 - 3/4 teaspoon kosher salt